theinventorshouse/NodeMcu-v3-LiPoly-LiIon-Backpack/README.md

 ESP8266 NodeMCU DEVKIT V1.0 (or Node Mcu V3) LiPoly/LiIon Backpack

-the Inventor's House invests time and resources providing this open source code, please support The Inventor's House and open-source hardware by purchasing products from The Inventor's House!
+The Inventor's House invests time and resources providing this open source code, please support The Inventor's House and open-source hardware by purchasing products from The Inventor's House!